About the DLLC

 Bob Frazee

-Agriculture Program Director, Alliance for the Chesapeake Bay
+Maryland Agriculture Projects Coordinator, Alliance for the Chesapeake

 Director, Lower Shore Land Trust